pensadotech/liri-node-app/README.md

 _random.txt_  :  spotify-this-song,"I Want it That Way"
 ```

-## How can benefit from this application
+## Who can benefit from this application

 This application is beneficial for NodeJS developer, providing a example about programming structures using JavaScript, external API, external modules like ‘**request**’, ’**moment**’, and ‘**fs**’ (File System).
 It also offer an example from hiding user keys for the APIs, using a ‘**.env**’ file.